clhenrick/portfolio/_posts/blog/2020-12-01-refactoring-am-i-rent-stabilized.md

 _(FCP: First Contentful Paint, TTI: Time to Interactive, LCP: Largest Contentful Paint)_

 It's worth noting that:
   1. the Lighthouse scores are estimates, so re-running the tool may give slightly different results each time.
-I did run the Lighthouse tool in Chrome's devtools multiple times and overall the results were similar to the above.
   2. the goal of the refactor was not to optimize the site; it was to make the code easier to reason about and to update, so I did not aim to improve performance other than reducing the amount of JS sent over the wire.

 That being said it is very cool to see that the overall Lighthouse score went up, presumably from eliminating a considerable amount of JavaScript!

 ## Possible Next Steps
 Here is a short list of tasks that I would like to tackle next, now that the refactor is complete: